ccolon/disruptsc/README.md

 - `share_exporting_firms`: the percentage of the firms that export per sector.
 This value can be derived from country-specific data.
 Without good data, we can simply use for instance the share of export per sector.
-- `supply_data` (when no network data are used): the attribute of the 'district_data' file that the model will use to disaggregate the sectoral data
+- `supply_data` (when no network data are used): the attribute of the 'region_data' file that the model will use to disaggregate the sectoral data
 - `cutoff` (when no network data are used): the cutoff value to apply.
-We will not model any firm for this sector in districts whose supply_data is below the cutoff
+We will not model any firm for this sector in regions whose supply_data is below the cutoff

 Note that, when no network data are used, the model will create firms based on the geospatial economic data.
 To speed up computation, firms that would be too small are dropped.